Wearing a red nose for a day may seem like a strange way to raise money for charity.

 Money

 The slogan for the last RND was ‘Do Something Funny for Money' and the money that was collected helped to fund projects in the following areas: treating malaria, education, maternal health and mental health.
 The BBC Red Nose Day telethon raised £74.3 million!
 Money-raising events take place all over the country and many schools participate.
-People also donate money by post, in banks, by phone using a credit card
+People also donate money by post, in banks, by phone using a credit cardand online.

 Getting sponsored

 Getting sponsored to do something is a common way to raise money on RND.
 If someone sponsors you it means that they agree to give you a specific amount of money for your actions.
-Here are some ways that people raise money:
+Here are some ways that people raise money:• Get sponsored to wear your pyjamas all day at work or in school.

 • Get sponsored to grow a moustache or beard for a month.